Crossbow-Studios/Exterminator-Mexico/README.md

 # MATURA 2019
-This project was created under the graduation-project which researched how a game can be measured.
+This project was created under the graduation-project which researched the creation of a game alongside how games can be measured.
 The content of this git is therefore published to showcase our work.

 ## Game
 Our game is avaliable under [itch.io](http://itch.io) as [Exterminato: Mexico](http://crossbow-studios.itch.io/exterminator-mexico)